Farlen Ilama

-Farlen Ilama Solís (born 25 August 1972 in San Isidro de El General) is a retired Costa Rican football player, who played the majority of his career for Pérez Zeledón.
+Farlen Ilama Solís (born 25 August 1972) is a retired Costa Rican football player, who played the majority of his career for Pérez Zeledón.

 Club career

 A short-built striker, Ilama made his professional debut on 19 January 1992 for hometown club Pérez Zeledón against Alajuelense and played a total of 221 games for the club, scoring 70 goals.
 He had trials with German Zweite Bundesliga sides Carl Zeiss Jena, Wattenscheid and Waldhof Mannheim in 1995, but no transfer materialized.
 He also played for Costa Rica giants Saprissa, joining them in summer 1997, as well as Carmelita, Municipal Osa before returning at Pérez Zeledón in 2003, six months after leaving an alcohol clinic.
 He then moved to Ramonense in 2004 and finished his career in 2005.
 He however returned to Carmelita in 2007.

 As of March 2003, Ilama totalled 367 league games, scoring 90 goals, ending up with 399 games and 97 goals.
 During his career, Ilama battled an alcohol addiction.